NewDayTechnology/benchmarkdotnet.analyser/README.md

 ``--statistic``: the statistic value, for each run, to use.
 By default this is ``MeanTime`` with ``MinTime``, ``MaxTime``,  ``MedianTime``, ``Q1Time`` & ``Q3Time``.

+``--filter``:    Filter for specific namespaces, types or methods.
+Simple wildcards are supported, e.g. ``-f * -f *Benchmark -f Benchmark*``.
+Multiple filters can be specified and will be applied conjunctively.

 If there are no degradations in performance, ``bdna analyse`` will give a return code of 0, otherwise 1 will be returned.
 This is what your CI pipeline must watch to fail builds.